effektsvk/vscode-clear-working-tree-tabs/README.md

 ## Features

-- Command for closing all tabs that contain `Working Tree` or `Index` in the name.
-These are created by Source Control extension built into VS Code.
+- Command for closing all tabs (`Working Tree`, `Index`, etc.) created by Source Control extension built into VS Code.

 ## Development and contributing